yuxqiu/mim/sig/benches/README.md

 ## `ext_nova_folding_no_merkle_{mem,time}` and `ext_nova_folding_merkle_forest_{mem,time}`

 Due to the prohibitively high number of constraints when using Nova, we employ extrapolation to estimate the memory and time required for folding-based SNARK proofs.
 Files ending in `_mem` measure estimated memory usage, while those ending in `_time` measure estimated execution time.
 Both extrapolation scenarios are considered: with and without the Leveled Merkle Forest optimization.

+## `lmf_time` and `lmf_mem`

+`lmf_time` measures the time required to construct the LMF and compares it against a traditional Merkle tree of the same size.
+It also measures the average time to generate 10 proofs for randomly selected leaves, along with the average length of these proofs.

+`lmf_mem` captures the peak memory usage during the construction phase of the LMF, and similarly compares it with the memory footprint of the traditional Merkle tree.